History of Investment company in Timeline

 Investment company

-In 1924, the first mutual fund, or open-end fund, was introduced in Boston by the Massachusetts Investors Trust.
-This fund introduced innovations like continuous share offerings, share redemptions, and clear investment policies.
+In 1924, the first mutual fund, Massachusetts Investors Trust, was introduced in Boston.
+This fund introduced innovations such as continuous share offerings, share redemptions, and clear investment policies.

 In 1929, the stock market crash and Great Depression temporarily hampered investment funds.